 Bring your class to explore the gallery and create art in our studios, or invite us to come to you!
 From cross-curricular lessons to teacher PD, SG has comprehensive – and fun –formal education programs for students of all ages.

 Station Gallery is pleased to offer a variety of gallery and outreach programs that link to your curriculum needs and provide fantastic opportunities for students to create their own art inspired by the exhibitions.

 Explore what we have to offer through the links below.
-To sign up or to get more details, please contact Patty Bowman Kingsley, Corporate & Education Lead, at 905.668.4185 or via email at firstname.lastname@example.org.
+To sign up or to get more details, please contact Natalie Kauffman, Education Manager, at 905.668.4185 or via email at firstname.lastname@example.org

 Grades JK to 12

 Offered throughout the academic year, our gallery visits offer in-depth opportunities for students to thematically connect with our Permanent Collection in a vibrant setting.
 See what’s new for the 2016 - 2017 school year!